-Anyone who is going through the process of separation or divorce will benefit from participating in the course.
-You are making a major change in your life.
-Separation and divorce is difficult for you and for your children.
+Anyone who is going through the process of co-parenting, separation or divorce will benefit from completing Parenting After Separation or Parenting After Separation for Indigenous Families.
+You are experiencing a major change in your life.
+Getting more information can help.

-If you and your spouse have come to an agreement without going to court, you do not have to complete Parenting After Separation but you are welcome to do so.
+If you and your spouse agree without going to court, you do not have to complete a Parenting After Separation course but you are welcome to do so.

-Once you have completed Parenting After Separation, you’ll receive a Certificate of Attendance.
+Once you have completed Parenting After Separation, you’ll receive a Certificate of Completion.
 (Be sure to register for the course to receive your certificate.)

-Both you and your spouse must attend the course by the first appearance date, unless you have an official exemption.
-For information about exemptions, see Do I have to take Parenting After Separation?
+If you are going to the Provincial Court, you have to complete a PAS course unless you have an official exemption.
+For information about when PAS is applicable and the exemptions, see Do I have to take Parenting After Separation?

-Note: Parents may go to either the provincial court or the supreme court for an order.
+Note: Parents may go to either the Provincial Court or the Supreme Court for an order.
 To determine which court you should go to, we recommend you talk to a lawyer.
-A family justice counsellor can also provide you with information about the courts.
+A family justice counsellor can also provide you with information about your options.
 You can find out more about the responsibilities of each court in Going to Court.

 If you are going to supreme court, the judge may suggest you complete a Parenting After Separation course but it isn’t mandatory